 If you bake your cookies on a greased sheet pan, not only will the cookies spread too much, but they'll be too thin and they'll probably burn, says pastry chef Eileen Gray.

 How to fix it: Unless the recipe specifically tells you to grease the cookie sheet, leave the pan ungreased, Gray says.
 "Even better, line the cookie sheet with parchment paper," she says.
 "Parchment paper will prevent the cookies from spreading, and cleanup is a breeze."

 Most cookie recipes instruct you to use "room temperature" butter and eggs without explaining what that means, Gray says.
 As it turns out, room temperature does not mean the actual temperature of the room you're in.

 For example, in the middle of summer, the air temperature in your kitchen could easily be 80 degrees Fahrenheit.
-At that temperature, butter will be melted and greasy, so your cookies will spread all over the pan.
-If it’s winter, meanwhile, and the air temperature is 60 degrees Fahrenheit, the butter will be too firm, so your cookie dough will not get enough air while creaming, she says, and they won’t rise properly.
+At that temperature, the butter will be melted and greasy, so your cookies will spread all over the pan.
+If it's winter, meanwhile, and the air temperature is 60 degrees Fahrenheit, the butter will be too firm, so your cookie dough will not get enough air while creaming, she says, and they won't rise properly.

 Mistake: Randomly substituting ingredients.